 9:00 AM: Duomo Complex

-The Duomo is the nickname for Milan Cathedral, a world renowned edifice and true marvel.
-Built over 600 years beginning in 1368, the Duomo is Milan’s flamboyant Gothic masterpiece -- with 135 marble spires and 3400 statues.
-It's the fourth largest church in the Europe, second in size in Italy only to St. Peter's Basilica in Rome.
+The Duomo is the nickname for Milan Cathedral, a world renowned edifice and most beloved landmark in Milan.
+Built over 600 years beginning in 1368, the Duomo is Milan’s flamboyant Gothic masterpiece.

 Milan’s Duomo Complex consists of five sites: (1) the cathedral itself, (2) the cathedral’s rooftop terrace; (3) the Duomo Museum; (4) the crypt; and (5) the archaeological area.